instantlinux/docker-tools/images/open-xchange-appsuite/README.md

 ### Usage

-See the kubernetes or docker-compose.yml here; set up the variables and secrets as defined below, and invoke the resource.
+See the kubernetes or docker-compose.yml here; make sure you have a compatible database running first (the [mariadb-galera](https://cloud.docker.com/repository/docker/instantlinux/mariadb-galera) service is one option), set up the variables and secrets as defined below, and invoke the resource.

 kubernetes:
 ```